 Directors of owner-managed or family companies often draw low levels of salary, typically between £7,500 and £9,500 a year.
-This is because salaries and bonuses attract NICs.
-Employer NICs, at the rate of 13.8%, apply once annual remuneration exceeds £8,164 and there is no upper earnings limit.
-Employee NICs are 12% on earnings between £8,164 and £45,000, and 2% thereafter.
-So, the combined NIC cost is up to 25.8%, although the employer portion can be deducted in calculating your company's taxable profits.
+This is because salary and bonuses attract NICs.
+Employer NICs at the rate of 13.8% kick in once annual remuneration exceeds £8,164 and there is no upper earnings limit.
+Employee NICs are 12% on earnings between £8,060 and £45,000, and 2% thereafter.
+So the combined NIC cost is up to 25.8%, although at least the employer portion can be deducted in calculating your company's taxable profits.

-It is normally advisable to draw at least a minimum salary so that you do not lose any entitlement to social security benefits.
-You need 35 years of contribution to qualify for the maximum state pension under the single-tier state pension scheme, which came into force on 6 April 2016.
+It is normally advisable to draw a minimum salary so that you do not lose any entitlement to social security benefits.
+You need 35 years of contribution to qualify for the maximum state pension under the new state pension scheme which came into force on 6 April 2016.

-In 2017/18, you are deemed to have made NICs once your annual earnings reach £5,876; so, taking a salary between £5,876 and £8,164 gives you the necessary pension entitlement without any NIC cost.
-You will need to run a Pay As You Earn (PAYE) scheme, with the associated problems of reporting payroll in real time.
+In 2017/18, you are deemed to have made NICs once your annual earnings reach £5,876; so taking a salary between £5,876 and £8,164 gives you the necessary pension entitlement without any NIC cost.
+But you will need to run a PAYE scheme with the associated problems of reporting payroll in real time.
 However, you might decide to draw a higher level of salary than this bare minimum as the following example demonstrates.